DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/05-part1.md

 initiatives, including the development and implementation of an alternative community phone project that provided over 250 pay phones to remote communities.
-The phone operated with pre-paid cards, and was built from the electronic components of readily-available domestic Telstra phones to enable cheap and easy replacement, encased in a stainless steel shell that protected it from damage.[^68] The CAT phone became known as the ‘NED phone’ due to its likeness to Ned Kelly’s armour.[^69] During the period within which the home internet trial took place, other Indigenous organizations, including the Indigenous Remote Communications Association and its member groups, were striving to bring their board members into the NBN debate, and building knowledge and
+The phone operated with pre-paid cards, and was built from the electronic components of readily available domestic Telstra phones to enable cheap and easy replacement, encased in a stainless steel shell that protected it from damage.[^68] The CAT phone became known as the ‘NED phone’ due to its likeness to Ned Kelly’s armor.[^69] During the period within which the home internet trial took place, other Indigenous organizations, including the Indigenous Remote Communications Association and its member groups, were striving to bring their board members into the NBN debate, and building knowledge and